laurennmooney/OOP-basics/propertiesVSfields.md

 ### What are properties and fields and what are the differences?

-So like I mentioned back in [thiskeyword](../master/thiskeyword.md), the "properties" we declared at the top of our class are ACTUALLY called fields.
+So like I mentioned back in [This Keyword](../master/thiskeyword.md), the "properties" we declared at the top of our class are ACTUALLY called fields.
 Generally, _FIELDS ARE ALMOST ALWAYS PRIVATE, NOT PUBLIC_ - like we had before.
 By the way, these are called access modifiers.

 **Example:**